HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 |...|...|
 {:id .memory}

-Now that we've got $$sin(7)$$, we next need to find it's absolute value, and for that we'll need a branch.
+Now that we've got $$\sin(7)$$, we next need to find its absolute value, and for that we'll need a branch.
 If the value is less than zero, then we'll need to negate it.

-Something is funny about this though.
-Since the "input" is always 7, we know that it's $$sin$$ will always be positive, so what's the point of having a branch?
-Well, we can imagine these programs as having a bunch of code written once, with some special memory locations for the inputs.
+In this example the number $$7$$ is fixed, but in general we can imagine these programs as having a bunch of code written once, with some special memory locations for the inputs.
 Then, whenever someone wants to run them, they'll put their inputs in those memory locations, and let it run.
 In that case, when you're writing the code, you won't actually know what the inputs are.

 The next instruction: